giantswarm/rook-operator-app/UPDATING.md

 There are two distint update processes; one for the main chart and a second one for the `ceph-cluster` subchart.

-### Updating the main chart

-This process assumes that you have a master branch which is currently offering `v1.5.9` of `rook`, and you want to update it to `v1.6.0` from upstream.

-As this repo contains additions to the upstream chart, you will need to merge the changes from the new version in and assess them.

 ### Prepare your local checkout

 If you haven't updated this repo before, you will first need to add the